zahraghh/multi_objective_optimization/README.md

 After the optimization is performed (migh take a few minutes to few hours based on the number of iterations and scenarios), a new folder (City_name_operation_MILP/EA_EF_...)  is generated that contains the two csv files for each day of generated scenarios for each representative day.

-We can also perfrom the three parts together and geterate the plots using the following code:
+We can also perfrom the three parts together using the MILP solver:
 ```
 ### Performing Multi-objective Optimization of Operation planning of District Energy systems ###
 ### Using MILP Solver (GLPK) ###